-change your narrative

-SOMEONE I CARE FOR struggles because of abuse, WHAT DO I DO?
-Change Your Narrative: Someone I Care For Struggles Because Of Abuse, What Do I Do?
+change your narrative IF A STUDENT I KNOW STRUGGLES BECAUSE OF ABUSE, WHAT DO I DO?
+Change Your Narrative: If A Student I Know Struggles Because Of Abuse, What Do I Do?
 Copyright © 2019; Cassandra Smith.
 Printed and bound in the United States of America.
 All rights reserved.
-No part of this book may be reproduced or transmitted in any form or by any means, electronic or mechanical, including photocopying, recording, or by an information retrieval system-except by a reviewer who may quote brief passages in a review to be printed in a magazine, newspaper, or on the Web--without permission from the Publisher.
+No part of this book may be reproduced or transmitted in any form or by any means, electronic or mechanical, including photocopying, recording, or by an information retrieval system-except by a reviewer who may quote brief passages in a review to be printed in a magazine, newspaper, or on the Webwithoutpermission from the Publisher.
 For information, please contact publisher via: www.ChangeYourNarrative.org All information, ideas, and links included are for reader's research.
 Author, change your narrative staff, partners, and affiliates are not responsible for any individual choices of any reader or viewer.
 Author and change your narrative staff are not licensed or skilled professionals.
 All guidance is shared as informational alone and should not be used in the place of professional care.
 If you or someone you love are in danger of immediate harm, we advise you to call 911.